Photography

 Application profile

-To gain a place on this Photography degree course, you’ll have to submit a personal statement and meet our entry requirements when you apply.
+We are looking for people with curiosity, energy and enthusiasm.
+To gain a place on this Photography degree course, you’ll have to submit a UCAS personal statement and meet our entry requirements when you apply.

-Within your Photography degree personal statement (up to 4,000 characters), we’ll want to understand:
+Within your Photography degree UCAS personal statement (up to 4,000 characters), we’ll want to understand:

 - What motivates you and what current experiences do you have in terms of art and design and photography?